"Blade Runner" Pistorius gets passport back

 "We're not just going to jump now and grab any opportunity to run," van Zyl said in an interview.
 "It's Oscar's choice.
 He has got to be up for it.
 It will be his decision alone."

-After his arrest, Pistorius canceled scheduled appearances in March, April and May in Australia, Brazil, the United States and Britain.
+After his arrest, Pistorius cancelled scheduled appearances in March, April and May in Australia, Brazil, the United States and Britain.

 Steenkamp's murder stunned South Africa and the millions around the world who held Pistorius up as hero who triumphed over adversity to compete with able-bodied athletes at the highest levels of sport.